top of page

 “Living your best life!” writes another.

-“STUNNING”, writes a third, which comes strangely from a friend with whom Girl knows would probably be bitching about her behind her back.
-But Girl doesn’t have the time to worry about the quarrels of the social circles in her everyday world.
+“STUNNING,” writes a third, a friend Girl knows is probably bitching about her behind her back.
+But Girl doesn’t have the time to worry about the pettiness of the social circles in her everyday world.
 This is her time.
 This is Europe.

-Girl seemingly cannot capture enough moments of her travels in Europe.
-And her followers seem to have an equally unquenchable thirst for Europe content.
+Girl cannot capture enough moments of her travels in Europe.
+And her followers have an equally unquenchable thirst for Europe content.
 The comments just keep rolling in.

-“So jealous,'' writes one of the other girls mentioned earlier.
+“So jealous,” writes one of the girls mentioned earlier.

-“Love you sweetie, miss you SO much xxx”, writes Girl’s Mum—a comment which Girl doesn’t really need interfering with the compliments and jealousy being lauded by her peers.
+“Love you sweetie, miss you SO much xxx,” writes Girl’s Mum — a comment which Girl doesn’t really need interrupting with the flow of compliments and thinly-veiled jealousy from her peers.

 As Girl continues forth across the continent, every city offering something fresh and new, Girl can’t help but wonder why Europe hadn’t come along in her life sooner.
-Europe was showing Girl a version of herself she was hopelessly unaware of.
-So Girl begins to wonder, what is stopping her from holding onto Europe forever, wherever she is?
+Europe was showing Girl a version of herself she had been hopelessly unaware of.
+Girl begins to wonder, what is stopping her from holding onto Europe forever, wherever she is?
 Couldn’t she wear berets anywhere?
 Couldn’t she have espresso and pastries for breakfast every morning?
 Couldn’t she take a siesta every afternoon?
 What was stopping her?
-It doesn’t seem to matter, because Girl begins to seriously wonder if she will ever go home.
-If she is careful with her money, does some volunteering in exchange for accommodation, and then gets some cash injections from her parents when things get sticky, Girl’s love affair with Europe might just go on forever.
+Girl begins to seriously wonder if she will ever even go home.
+If she is careful with her money, does some volunteering in exchange for accommodation, and perhaps gets some cash injections from her parents if things turn sticky, Girl’s love affair with Europe might just go on forever.

-On the flight home, Girl takes to social media one last time to pen her goodbyes to Europe, which were more upbeat than how she was really feeling.
-‘So long Europe!
-Thanks for giving me the time of my short sweet life!
+On the flight home, Girl takes to social media one last time to pen her goodbyes to Europe, which are more upbeat than how she is really feeling.
+‘So long, Europe!
+Thanks for giving me the time of my short, sweet life!
 Don’t worry, I’ll be back before you know it!!!’

-Then one day, Girl picks up her phone to find a peculiar notification: a direct message from Europe.
+One day, however, Girl picks up her phone and finds a peculiar notification: a direct message from Europe.

 Confused, Girl writes back, “Um, hi Europe.
 I didn’t know you had an account...
 I’m good, thanks.”
 Girl deliberately doesn’t add ‘How about you?’ to the end of her message, expecting this to end the rather strange interaction with a continent on a social media platform.
 But it doesn’t.

 “I’ve been good too,” Europe continues.
-“I mean, things have been a bit tricky financially lately and there’s a bit of an energy crisis going on, but otherwise pretty good.
+“I mean, things have been a bit tricky financially lately, and there’s a bit of an energy crisis going on, but otherwise I’m pretty good.
 Weather’s been nice at least!
 What have you been up to?”

 “Just work and stuff,” Girl responds bluntly.

-“Ok, good that you’re keeping busy!”
-Europe writes back kindly, making Girl feel kind of bad for her abrupt response.
+“Okay, good that you’re keeping busy!”
+Europe writes back kindly, making Girl feel bad for her abrupt response.
 “Anyway, hope you’re well!
 I miss you…”

-Girl spends the next five or so minutes wondering what to reply.
-When she can’t think of anything, Girl goes to Youtube looking for something easy to watch but also hoping she’ll learn something—something niche maybe—and ends up disappearing into a rabbit hole for several hours watching celebrities eat hot wings.
+Girl spends the next five or so minutes wondering how to reply.
+When she can’t think of anything, Girl goes to YouTube looking for something easy to watch but also hoping she’ll learn something — something niche maybe — and ends up disappearing into a rabbit hole for several hours watching celebrities eat hot wings.

 Two days later, Girl receives another message from Europe.
 “Heyyy.
 What’s up?”

-Taken aback once more by the follow up message, Girl immediately takes screenshots of the chat and sends them to her best friend from high school, whom she had been avoiding recently because her boyfriend had started being annoyingly affectionate in public.
+Taken aback once more by the follow-up message, Girl immediately takes screenshots of the chat and sends them to her best friend from high school, whom she had been avoiding recently because her boyfriend had become annoyingly affectionate in public.

-“Can you believe how clingy Europe is being?”
-Girl writes alongside the screenshot.
-“Like, Europe knew we were a short term thing.
+“Can you believe how clingy Europe is?”
+Girl writes underneath the screenshot.
+“Like, Europe knew we were a short-term thing.
 Now I’m getting messages literally every other day…”

-“I thought you liked Europe”, says Girl’s best friend, remembering the unrelenting funnel of Europe content, and her equally unrelenting responsibility to post comments of support.
+“I thought you liked Europe,” says Girl’s best friend, remembering the relentless stream of Europe content, and her equally relentless obligation to post supportive comments.

 “No, yeah I do… or, I did.
 But like, it’s over, you know?”